cvvergara/gmt-OSGeoLive/doc/rst/source/makecpt.rst

 behavior can be overruled using the options **-D**, **-M** or **-N**.

-The color model (RGB, HSV or CMYK) of the palette created by **makecpt** will be the same as specified in the header of the master CPT file.
-When there is no :ref:`COLOR_MODEL <COLOR_MODEL>` entry in the master CPT file, the :ref:`COLOR_MODEL <COLOR_MODEL>` specified in the :doc:`gmt.conf` file or on the command line will be used.
+The color model (RGB, HSV or CMYK) of the palette created by **makecpt** will be the same as specified in the header of the master CPT.
+When there is no :ref:`COLOR_MODEL <COLOR_MODEL>` entry in the master CPT, the :ref:`COLOR_MODEL <COLOR_MODEL>` specified in the :doc:`gmt.conf` file or on the command line will be used.

 Required Arguments
 ------------------